 We provide information about these opportunities on our careers website.
 The site is structured in a way that allows students, graduates, postgraduates or people involved in providing career information to easily find what they want to know

 Many roles in the pharmaceutical industry require science or engineering qualifications, but companies also recruit people into roles in sales and marketing, IT, human resources, training, finance and many administrative areas without a science background.

-Information on opportunities in ABPI member companies can be found in the Pharmaceutical recruiters section of the careers website.
+Information on opportunities in ABPI member companies can be found in the Pharmaceutical recruiters section of our careers website.